 Now that you’ve identified promising initial RPA opportunities, it’s time to assess how these processes operate in their current state.
 RPA shines its brightest when automating clearly defined, streamlined processes.
 Automating a convoluted process that doesn’t follow an efficient path will result in diminished ROI.
 As a result, you must streamline your processes, even if that means completely reimagining them.
 Not doing so is a primary reason why some RPA projects fail.
 Bad processes are bad processes, and automation can only take them so far.

-On the other hand, process discovery helps organizations understand their business processes from the perspective of your most valuable resource: the people behind the processes.
 Your employees know the processes they use every day better than anyone else and have valuable input to offer.
 Your employees know the processes they use every day better than anyone else and have valuable input to offer.
-Use a tools like Kryon’s Process Discovery functionality to record every click and keystroke your employee makes to perform a process.
-Then, review the results with your team.
-Listen to their perspectives, ideas, and any significant pain points they can identify.
+Always listen to your team’s perspectives, ideas, and any significant pain points they can identify.
 Doing so will also allow your employees to feel included and cared about, which is -an essential component of successful change management.

 3. Develop a Strong Proof of Concept (PoC)